+As mentioned above, the KO/LBM theory of early-stage decomposition will be used to compare with experiment.
+This section describes the theory briefly.

-In this section, the hydrodynamic KO theory of early-stage decomposition is described briefly.
-It is considered to be the most successful numerical theory of decomposition in critical binary fluids.
-It, like LBM, is built upon the Master equation vein of the theory of stochastic processes.\cite{vankampen81} The KO theory consists of a set of equations that describe the time evolution of the structure factor $\shat (k,t)$.
+KO is considered to be the most successful numerical theory of decomposition in critical binary fluids.
+It, like LBM, is built upon the theory of stochastic processes.\cite{vankampen81} The KO theory consists of a set of equations that describe the time evolution of the structure factor $\shat (k,t)$, where $k\equiv \vert\bfk\vert$ is the wavevector.
 Contact with experiment is made by relating $\shat (k,t)$ to the scattered radiation intensity $I(k,t)$.\cite{bailey94}

 Now, let $u_\bfk$ be the Fourier transform of the concentration deviation $u({\bfr})$.
 The structure factor $\shat(k)$ is defined as

 and is the Fourier transform of the concentration-concentration correlation function